Lebanese Hummus Recipe (Ultra Creamy)

 Hands holding a bowl with homemade hummus.

-You can then enjoy this healthy dip with veggies and pita, add it to sandwiches, or serve it alongside Middle-Eastern dishes like baba ganoush, shish tawook, and Lebanese garlic sauce.
+I love serving this authentic dip with veggies and pita bread, as a spread in sandwiches, or as part of a traditional mezze spread alongside baba ganoush, shish tawook, and Lebanese garlic sauce.

 Want to save this recipe?